Julia Rais: Career

 Julia began acting and modelling in the late 1980s in television commercials for Procter & Gamble and Rejoice Shampoo.
 Her first film was the 1990 romance film Isabella, where she played the title character.
 From 1990 to 1992 she appeared in several films as a supporting character.
 She played Nina, a journalist, in the film Hati Bukan Kristal and was the lead role in the comedy Driving School.
 She also had lead roles in the films Mira Edora, Nadia, and Suci Dalam Debu.

 At the Malaysian Film Festival in 1991, Julia won the Bintang Harapan Award and the Best Film Award for Hati Bukan Kristal and was nominated for Best Actress for Mira Edora.

 She ended her career in the entertainment industry shortly after marrying into the Pahang royal family.

 Marriage and issue

-In 1991 she married Abdullah of Pahang, who was then the heir-apparent to the Sultanate of Pahang, as his second wife.
+In 1991 she married Al-Sultan Abdullah, who was then the heir-apparent to the Sultanate of Pahang, as his second wife.
 Her husband's first wife is Tunku Azizah Aminah Maimunah Iskandariah.
 They had a private ceremony at Fraser's Hill.